GRANT

 Roles which apply generically to all keyspaces or resources in the cluster.

-For example: ClusterAdmin or BucketAdmin
+For example: cluster_admin or bucket_admin

 parameterized by a keyspace

-For example: DataReader ON `travel-sample`
+For example: data_reader ON `travel-sample`

-or Query_Select ON `travel-sample`
+or query_select ON `travel-sample`.`inventory`.`airline`

 Only Full Administrators can run the GRANT statement.
 For more details about user roles, see Authorization.